THEY-Consulting/they-terraform/README.md

 ### Deployment

 Currently, we only use a single workspace within each cloud provider.
-To deploy all examples temporarily use:
+To deploy each example (temporarily) use:

 ```
-cd examples/aws
+cd examples/aws/<example>
 terraform apply

-cd examples/azure
+cd examples/azure/<example>
 terraform apply
 ```